 My facebook page is here: Wedunit Jewels Facebook Page.

 I design and make precious and costume jewellery, all handmade sometimes using pre-fabricated findings.
-Most pieces are one-off items, giving you the chance to wear high quality, unique jewellery available for a very competitive price.
+Most pieces are limited edition items, giving you the chance to wear high quality, unique jewellery available for a very competitive price.
 A few of the offered pieces are made with gold or silver plated findings but most of it can be done in Sterling Silver, silver filled, gold filled, Copper or Vermeil.
 Prefabricated findings, such as ear fittings, clasps etc. can be changed according to your wishes.
 Hypo-allergenic ear wires are available.

 Sterling Silver contains 92.5 % Silver.
 The rest is made up of mostly copper to make the alloy harder.